portizb/NetworkInfoPlugin/README.md

 ## Overview

-This Cordova plugin for Android is used to obtain network information such as ip address, network address and network mask.
+This Cordova plugin for Android is used to request the information of network such as ip address, network address and network mask.

 ## Building for Android